 A generic artificial intelligence may not help you much, because its performance levels are probably not going to be enough for you.
 There will still be a lot of verification and filtering work to do behind it.

-Only specific AI , that is to say trained on your particular use case, will allow you to achieve levels of performance and efficiency which will allow you to save a lot of time , without increasing the risk of switching to next to relevant information.
+Only a specific AI , that is to say trained on your particular use case, will allow you to reach levels of performance and efficiency that will save you a lot of time , without increasing the risk of missing relevant information.

 Advanced filtering and analysis